RedWallaby/Tetris-Remake/Readme.md

 # Tetris, Remade

 ## Description
-A simple but effective remake of tetris that allows players to enjoy the core elements of the original game while allowing for new features that redefine the gameplay.
+A simple but effective remake of tetris made in unity that allows players to enjoy the core elements of the original game while allowing for new features that redefine the gameplay.
 The project was made to utilise the OOP programming paradigm and show its usefullness in projects such as this.